JANUARY 18, 2007

 resources could be conserved to focus on published decisions.

-Each appellate court developed its own local rule regarding the
+Each appellate court developed its own local rule

 extent to which unpublished opinions could be relied on by parties in